 By Amy Kossoff Smith, President Write Ideas, Inc.

 I recently published an article on my firm's site about how a "Parking Lot" approach to marketing discussions can be an incredible tool for adding calm and focus to a meeting.
 We've used this tactic with great success at our PRConsultants Group conference.
 When you get 40+ PR professionals in a room, can you imagine how many ideas and topics are on the table?
 The excitement for collaboration is measurable, and the topics to discuss on our agenda far exceed our few days together.
-We’ve used the Parking Lot there to keep the pace moving along and to log important topics fo ... ⇢ read more
+We’ve used the Parking Lot there to keep the... ⇢ read more

 By Lisa Rhodes, Rhodes Morell Communications, CT